Junction logo

 Type · Ownership

-Tell me about a time you took initiative to solve a problem that wasn't explicitly assigned to you.
-What was the situation, what did you do, and what was the result? - + 8 more questions in this round (sign up to unlock)
+Tell me about a time you took ownership of a project or a problem that wasn't strictly in your job description.
+What was the situation and what was the result?

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.